+Kerman is a fast-growing city with a population of approximately 750,000 people.
 Farming is still the main source of income for this province.
 When you travel to Kerman from Yazd, you see a lot of pistachio gardens stretched across the desert for tens of kilometers.
 Also, it has the second largest copper mine of the world in Sarcheshmeh.
 Carpet weaving is also another craft that has made this city quite famous among Iranians and the people of the world since long time ago.

 Also, the word Pateh reminds every traveler of this city in Iran and nowhere else.
 It is an embroidered piece of cloth traditionally made in this province from wool in traditional colors and with patterns.
 Kerman was well-known for the production of cashmere wool shawls and other textiles during 8th century, but you do not find them produced there anymore.

 Copper, coal, carpet, cement, rubber, combined cycle power plant and medical industries are involved in the economy of Kerman.

 Many take a tour to Iran and visit Kerman province to explore its rich history and visit its touist attractions.
 They want to learn more about how it has gone through several hard stages of ups and downs.
 According to some sources, since the time of Elamites when Sumerians traveled from the Mesopotamia to India for trade, they had to go through the mentioned mountains.

 The location of Kerman is in the middle of them making it the only safe passageway to travel through.
 Therefore, Elamites, who had taken the responsibility of safeguarding the caravan routes, had made defensive outposts here.
 This is how it first turn into a settlement.